-I, hereby certify that

-(official authorized to sign Subaward; same person as Section 15 on Subaward Face Sheet)
+I, Kuyler Cı rocker hereby certify that (0 fficial autho rized to sign Subaward; same person as Section 15 on Subaward Face Sheet) SUł BRECIPIENT: County y of Tulare IMF PLEMENTING A GENCY: Office of the District Attorney PROJECT TITLE: Victim/Witness Assistance Program in the constraint of the const

-SUI BRECIPIENT:

-IMF PLEMENTING AGENCY:

-PR(OJECT TITLE:

-esponsible for reviewing the Subrecipient Handbook and adhering to all of the Subaward requirements (state and/or eral) as directed by Cal OES including, but not limited to, the following areas:

 I. Federal Grant Funds

 Subrecipients expending \$750,000 or more in federal grant funds annually are required to secure an audit pursuant to OMB Uniform Guidance 2 CFR Part 200, Subpart F and are allowed to utilize federal grant funds to budget for the audit costs.
 See Section 8000 of the Subrecipient Handbook for more detail.

 The above named Subrecipient receives \$750,000 or more in federal grant funds annually.

 The above named Subrecipient does not receive \$750,000 or more in federal grant funds annually.

 II.
 Equal Employment Opportunity - (Subrecipient Handbook Section 2151)

-It is the public policy of the State of California to promote equal employment opportunity (EEO) by prohibiting discrimination or harassment in employment because of ancestry, age (over 40), color, disabilit (physical and mental, including HIV and AIDS), genetic information, gender, gender identity, gender expression, marital status, medical condition (genetic characteristics, cancer or a record or history of cancer military, veteran status, national origin, race, religion (includes religious dress and grooming practices), see (includes pregnancy, childbirth, breastfeeding and/or related medical conditions) sexual orientation, or request for family medical leave.
+It is the public policy of the State of California to promote equal employment opportunity (EEO) by prohibiting discrimination or harassment in employment because of ancestry, age (over 40), color, disability (physical and mental, including HIV and AIDS), genetic information, gender, gender identity, gender expression, marital status, medical condition (genetic characteristics, cancer or a record or history of cancer), military, veteran status, national origin, race, religion (includes religious dress and grooming practices), sex (includes pregnancy, childbirth, breastfeeding and/or related medical conditions) sexual orientation, or request for family medical leave.
 Cal OES-funded projects certify that they will comply with all state and federal requirements regarding equal employment opportunity, nondiscrimination and civil rights.

 Please provide the following information:

-Equal Employment Opportunity Officer:

-Title:

-Address:

-Phone:

-Email: